Electricity sector in Mongolia

 The electricity sector in Mongolia ranges from generation, transmission, distribution and sales of electricity in Mongolia.

 Generation

 Capacity

-In 2018, Mongolia generated 8.2 TWh of electricity in which 6.5 TWh (79.7%) was generated domestically and 1.7 TWh (20.3%) was imported from China and Russia.
+In 2018, Mongolia consumed 8.2 TWh of electricity in which 6.5 TWh (79.7%) was generated domestically and 1.7 TWh (20.3%) was imported from China and Russia.
+With the interconnection with Russia, Mongolia imports up to 300 MW of electricity from the country.